auzahm/aws-lambda-stepfunction-downloader/README.md

 secret=yoursecret
 serverurl=yourserverurl

-## ✅ Example Workflow
+## 🌟 Example Workflow

+1. Set your AWS environment variables
-1. Download Step Function Lambdas: node download-stepfn-lambda.js arn:aws:states:us-east-1:123456789012:stateMachine:MyStateMachine
+2. Run node download-stepfn-lambda.js <YourStepFunctionArn>

-2. Navigate into:
-lambda-mods/<functionName>/

-3. Update `.env` file with correct values
+3. Look for extracted lambdas inside lambda-mods/
+4. Copy .env.example to .env inside those folders
+5. Use update-package-names.js if needed

-4. Run/update code locally
+6. Inspect code locally or version-control it

-## 📌 Notes
+## ⚠️ Notes & Limitations

-- Works with both ZIP-based Lambdas and Step Functions
-- Skips container image Lambdas (prints a note)
+- This tool only works with ZIP-based Lambdas, not container image Lambdas
+- Some Lambdas’ code may be built/deployed; output may not exactly match source
 - Great for auditing, debugging, and migrating Lambda code
 - Do **not** commit `.env` files (already in `.gitignore`)

 ## 👨‍💻 Author

 Developed by **Auzah Mansoor** ✨
-Feel free to open issues or PRs to improve this project.
+Feedback and contributions are welcome!